 Not the skin around it, not the thick dry manly part, No. That tiny, rubbery, clearish-white-ish dead skin you’re now obsessively playing with on the very back of your nail… THAT.
 IS.
 CUTICLE.”

-Often, we’re asked by clients if we’ll “cut” their “cuticles.”
-Generally, what they’re referring to is the living tissue surrounding their nail plate.
+Often, I’m asked by clients if I “cut” their “cuticles.”
+Generally, what they’re referring to is the living tissue surrounding their nail plate (aka.
+“Proximal Nail Fold”).
 Cutting this skin is highly inadvisable, and not something I do.
 Why?
 Because when this skin is cut it grows back thicker and harder (your skin is trying to protect itself by creating scar tissue), and not to mention cutting living skin is risky and it can lead to infection.